Amina Okueva: Attempted assassination

-A man masquerading as a French journalist from Le Monde opened fire on Okueva and her husband while they were in their car on Kyrylivska Street in Kyiv on 1 June 2017.
-In the attack her husband was seriously injured but she was not, and in the process managed to fire four rounds into the attacker; the police were able to detain the suspect and begin proceedings, in which they initially identified him not as a French journalist but as a citizen of Ukraine by the name of Aleksander Dakar.
+A man masquerading as a French journalist from Le Monde opened fire on Okueva and her husband, severely injuring him, while they were in their car on Kyrylivska Street in Kyiv on 1 June 2017.
+Okueva managed to fire four rounds into the attacker; the police were able to detain the suspect and begin proceedings, in which they initially identified him not as a French journalist but as a citizen of Ukraine by the name of Aleksander Dakar.
 Dakar was later identified as Arthur Abdulayevich Denisultanov, who is suspected of killing Umar Israilov, a former bodyguard of Ramzan Kadyrov.
 Israilov had accused Kadyrov of supporting human rights violations.
 Arthur Denisultanov was, as part of a prisoner exchange, released and handed over to the Donetsk People's Republic on 29 December 2019.

 Death

 Okueva was killed in a military-style ambush on 30 October 2017 near the village of Hlevakha, Kyiv Oblast.
 Unidentified attackers opened fire on the car containing her and her husband while it slowed by a railroad crossing, firing five rounds into her including two fatal rounds into her head.
 Her husband Osmaev was only injured in the leg and began first aid before calling for emergency services and driving away, but was not successful in his efforts to save her.
 Spokesman for the Ministry of Internal Affairs of Ukraine stated that the Russian military may have been involved, although the identity of the attackers remains unknown.

 Okueva was buried in Dnipro in the Muslim section of the Krasnopil cemetery near the Dnieper on 1 November 2017, next to the grave of Isa Munayev, where she stated in her will she wanted to be buried.
 Her family did not attend the public farewell ceremony fearing that the event could become a target for an attack, and the funeral itself took place under armed guard.